doruktarhan/Stacking-Ensembling-with-imbalanced-dataset/README.md

 The main goal is to decreases the logloss error as much as possible

+I have zipped the data, so that it must be unzipped before running the scripts.

 Data consists of 9 class and 60k samples with more than 100 faeatures so preproceessing must be done before training also.

 After the preproccesing is done, I have splitted the data as train and validation sets by arranging the class numbers since the data has imbalanced dataset.
 The preprocessing is odne in feature_eng.py